A warm welcome awaits

-At the end of an invigorating day exploring our beautiful valley, you'll arrive at your warm, cosy, dry lodge to a hearty welcome and fine cuisine prepared by your friendly and professional hosts.
-Our lodges have been purpose designed and built to provide you with a level of comfort and indulgence in a place you would least expect it.
+At the end of an invigorating day exploring the beautiful Hollyford valley, you'll arrive at your exclusive lodge to a warm welcome and fine cuisine prepared by our friendly professional hosts.
+The lodges have been purpose designed and built to provide you with a level of comfort and indulgence in a place you would least expect it.

-Lodge bedrooms are twin share rooms with linen, duvets and hot water bottles also provided.
+Lodge bedrooms are either ensuite or twin share rooms with linen, duvets and hot water bottles also provided.
 We have a lot of guests that travel alone, and many find it a real opportunity to walk and interact with other guests.
-In this instance we can simply pair you up with a guest of the same gender.
-However, if you would like to guarantee your own room, you do have the option of paying a single supplement (subject to availability).
+If you would like your own room, you do have the option of paying a single supplement (subject to availability).

-Guests spend their first evening on the track at the rustic Pyke Lodge nestled beneath the converging mountain ranges and amongst native forest at the confluence of the Hollyford and Pyke Rivers.
-Pyke Lodge is often graced with spectacular views of the sun setting and rising over the majestic Mt Madeline and Darran Range.
+Spend your first evening on the track at the rustic Pyke Lodge, nestled beneath the converging mountain ranges and amongst native forest at the confluence of the Hollyford and Pyke Rivers.

 Awaiting your arrival will be our friendly lodge hosts, ready to help you get settled in to your accommodation for the evening.
 Take off the tramping boots and freshen up with a hot shower before joining your fellow guests in the lounge for a well deserved drink and gourmet antipasto platter, ahead of dinner and dessert.